nickbartram/deep-learning-challenge/README.md

 ## Results

 The final result is a model with an accuracy that tests just slightly over 75% accuracy.
-This was the target model performance, and as such the result was succesful for this challenge.
-However a 75% accuracy is by no means perfect, themodel could likely be optimized with further tuning.
+This was the target model performance, and as such the result was successful for this challenge.
+However, a 75% accuracy is by no means perfect, the model could likely be optimized with further tuning.

 ![1732830852213](image/README/1732830852213.png)